ViktorijaSml/Masters-Project/README.md

 - **Units System:** Add new units easily.
 There are empty prefabs of other units that exist for the microcontroller.
 - **Showing Necessary Categories:** The `IShowable` interface allows categories to be hidden if the element representing the categories isn't active in the simulator.
 - **Refresh Button:** Allows the user to restart the app if an error occurs.
-- **Save file:** Updated saving system to accommodate the new features.
+- **Save file:** Updated saving system to include the new features.
 - **Simulation Mode:** During execution of your code, the ability to add new units and labels is disabled.
 If an unit is present, a new window will appear for interacting with it.

 ## Prerequisites